reddit/baseplate.py/README.rst

 * Integration with commonly used clients like: Thrift, SQLAlchemy, cassandra-driver, pymemcache, redis-py, and Kombu
-* An experiments framework for doing A/B tests
 * Secrets securely pulled from Vault

 And many other things!
 Read the `full docs